Aiueokashi/discord-regex/README.md

 "userID"
 ]

-const AllowChannel = [ // you can send invite code in these channel - ② "channelID",
+const AllowChannel = [ // everyone can send invite code in these channel - ② "channelID",
 "channelID"
 ]